 About the name

-Amy thought of the name of Oregon Art Company in early 2016, a year before she began this project.
-She immediately did an internet search to make sure the name didn’t already belong to another business.
+I thought of the name of Oregon Art Company long before I began this project.
+I immediately did an internet search to make sure the name didn’t already belong to another business.
 The search revealed that a kindred business venture in the same name had existed in Central and Eastern Oregon more than a century ago.
 Some history about the first Oregon Art Company and its founder Bruno Bakowski from pdxhistory.org’s page about postcard history:

 Bruno Bakowski was a noted post card photographer from Central Oregon, who was well known for his post cards of scenic Central and Eastern Oregon, stage and freighter wagons and signature city views.
 His post cards are sequentially numbered and he produced over 3500 views.
 Bakowski first operated a studio in La Grande, Oregon in 1908.
 Over the next three years, he also operated Oregon Art Co., a studio at Bend.
 His cards were signed either “B.B.
 Bakowski” or “Oregon Art Co.”On a photo shooting trip to Crater Lake, Bakowski disappeared in 1911 while photographing Crater Lake during a winter blizzard.
 Search parties found his camp and camera but his body was never recovered.
 According to the local press, the Medford Mail Tribune, reported search parties were looking for him on Feb.
 22, 1911 then on March 1, 1911, the Mail Tribune reported that Bakowski was presumed dead.

 Here is a photo of Crater Lake by Bakowski, available on the Library of Congress’ website: